-And we’re starting the new series with something that’s extremely easy to prepare at home and I am sure many of you will be happy to hear that they can eat it: cornbread.
+And we’re starting the new series with something that’s extremely easy to prepare at home and has the potential to make you very happy: cornbread.
 But we’re going to do it without cornmeal and we’re going to keep it light and low on carbs in order to help us lose weight and eat safe for NAFLD.

-This cornbread recipe without cornmeal is perfect if you’re looking for something new – but it won’t have the exact taste of the “real deal”.
-However, it is really close and I am sure you will love it.
+While it won’t have the exact taste of the “real deal,” it will be really close and I am sure you will love it.
 I tried it last night for the first time and I found it DELICIOUS!

-– 1 and a half cups of whole-wheat flour (you can mix and match different types of flour here based on your preferences)
+– 1 and a half cups of whole-wheat flour (you can mix and match different types of flour here based on your preferences, but make sure it’s only whole wheat)

 – 1 can of Whole Kernel Corn, 15oz.
 (Make sure you buy corn that has no additional sugar or anything like that – and don’t throw away the brine)